MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 *  The **Issues** tool (located in the Drawer) automatically reports any color-contrast issues for the entire webpage, when text and background color don't contrast enough.
 This approach is described above.

 *  Use the **Inspect** tool (as an information overlay on the webpage) to check whether an individual page element has enough text-color contrast.
 The **Inspect** tool's information overlay includes an **Accessibility** section that has a **Contrast** information row.
-The current section reviews this approach when the Inspect tool is not active and then when it is active.
+The current section reviews this approach when the Inspect tool is not active, and then when the Inspect tool is active.

-*  Emulate a non-default state such as the hover state, by using **Toggle Element State** in the styles pane, described in the subsequent section.
+*  Emulate a non-default state such as the hover state, by using **Toggle Element State** in the **Styles** pane, described in the subsequent section.

 For elements that have text, the **Inspect** tool's information overlay shows the following:
 *  The contrast ratio of text versus background colors.